 7 Best To-Do Apps for Developers (2026 Comparison)

-A practical comparison of Super Productivity, Obsidian, Taskwarrior, Linear, Todoist, Trello, and other developer-focused to-do apps with the integrations and workflows that matter.
+A practical comparison of Super Productivity, Obsidian, Taskwarrior, Linear, Todoist, Trello, and other developer-focused to-do apps with issue integrations, APIs, and workflows that matter.

 Read more